yaqwsx/bcthesis/symdivine.md

 Store.
 Each data store keeps the explicit part of a state and the symbolic (data) part.
 We omit description of the explicit part of state as its implementation is trivial.
-The interface can be split into following categories: memory layout layer, transformations and analysis.
+The interface can be split into following categories: memory mapping layer, transformations and analysis.

 To present the interface formally, we define a set of possible memory valuations as a function $v: V \rightarrow 2^B$, where $V$ is a finite set of program variables and $B$ is a set of all bit-vectors. $v$ also follows that for all $y
-\in v(x), x \in V$ the bit-width of $y$ matches the bit width of $x$ declared in the \llvm bit-code.
+\in v(x), x \in V$ the bit-width of $y$ matches the bit width of $x$ declared in the \llvm bitcode.

-The memory layout layer is invoked when the interpreter needs to allocate new memory or dereference a register or a pointer.
+The memory mapping layer is invoked when the interpreter needs to allocate new memory or dereference a register or a pointer.
 The following functions are
 required: